Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 As noted in Chapter 8, the models will focus on the period between Bitcoin price bubbles — periods when growth of Bitcoin network value is related to the growth of network size and time.

 A modeling strategy was developed in Chapters 6 and 7 based on examination of 14 historic technology adoptions of the 20th and 21st century.
-The SRET model was shown to be suitable for identifying technology adoption periods in both chapters, but the standard Power Law model (i.e., with no time offset) was not suitable for the 7 technology adoptions in Chapter 7.
+The SRET model was shown to be suitable for identifying technology adoption periods in both chapters, but the Power Law model with 0 time offset was not suitable for the 7 technology adoptions in Chapter 7.

 This sequential strategy was applied in Chapter 8, and will be repeated in Chapter 9.